MetOffice/fab/docs/source/development.rst

     :width: 95%
     :align: center
     :alt: Analysis results class hierarchy
+|

 Incremental & Prebuilds
 =======================
 See :term:`Incremental Build` and :term:`Prebuild` for definitions.

-Prebuild artefacts are stored in a flat *_prebuild* folder underneath the *build_output* folder.
+Prebuilt artefacts are stored in a flat *_prebuild* folder underneath the *build_output* folder.
 They include a checksum in their filename to distinguish between different builds of the same artefact.
 All prebuild files are named: `<stem>.<hash>.<suffix>`, e.g: *my_mod.123.o*.

 Checksums
 ---------
-Fab inserts a checksum in the filenames of prebuild artefacts.
+Fab inserts a checksum in the names of prebuild files.
 This checksum is derived from everything which should trigger a rebuild if changed.
 Before an artefact is created, Fab will calculate the checksum and search for an existing artefact so it can avoid reprocessing the inputs.